-This delicious and healthy Cauliflower And Pinto Bean Soup is a light yet filling soup.
-It's made with crunchy cauliflower, protein-packed Pinto beans and is perfect for when you don't want to be weighed down by a heavy meal.
+This delicious and healthy Potato and Bean Soup is a light yet filling soup.
+It's made with crunchy cauliflower, and protein-packed Pinto beans, and comes together in just 30 minutes!
+Vegan and gluten-free!

-But this Cauliflower and Pinto Bean Soup soup is light and refreshing all year long and especially perfect for those warmer weather days when you want to eat and feel satisfied, but keep it light enough to be active and not feel weighted down.
+Especially perfect for those warmer weather days when you want to eat and feel satisfied, but keep it light enough to be active and not feel weighed down.

-It not only tastes great, but this spring soup with vegetables will give your body some great immune boosting help.
+Not only this vegan cauliflower bean soup tastes great but it's packed with vegetables that will give your body some great immune-boosting help.

-- the cauliflower, beans, and potatoes provide plenty of nutritious (and delicious) veggies that will keep you full even without feeling stuffed;
+- Healthy and nutritious.
+The cauliflower, beans, and potatoes in this vegan soup provide plenty of nutritious (and delicious) veggies that will keep you full even without feeling stuffed.

-- the savory additions of onion, garlic, and herbs load this spring soup with flavor;
+- Packed with flavor.
+The savory additions of onion, garlic, and herbs load this spring soup with layers of flavor.

-- it's versatile.
-Apart from the cauliflower, you can throw in any other vegetables that you have in your fridge.
-Pinto beans can also be substituted for Cannellini beans or Kidney beans;
+- Versatile.
+Apart from the cauliflower, you can throw in any other vegetables that you have in your fridge like celery, spinach, kale, etc. Pinto beans can also be substituted for Cannellini beans or Kidney beans.

-- it's quick and easy.
-Ready in just 35 minutes, this wonderful Cauliflower Beans Soup make a healthy and satisfying meal for busy weekdays.
+- Quick and easy.
+Ready in just 35 minutes, this wonderful Potato and Bean Soup makes a quick and satisfying meal for busy weekdays.

 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.

-While many spring soups are chilled and/or made with a puree, this spring soup with cauliflower and beans is tomato and vegetable broth based.
+While many spring cauliflower soups are chilled and/or made with a puree, this vegan potato and bean soup is tomato and vegetable broth-based.

 - cauliflower.
 One of the healthiest cruciferous vegetables.
 To get the most health benefits Dr. Greger recommends chopping the cauliflower 40 minutes prior to cooking it.
-Loaded with vitamins, minerals, fiber, antioxidants, and nutrients, it's a low carb powerhouse that is also filling.
-Cauliflower has become very popular as a replacement for starchier rices and grains;
+Loaded with vitamins, minerals, fiber, antioxidants, and nutrients, it's a low-carb powerhouse that is also filling.
+It has become very popular as a replacement for starchier rice and grains;

 - potatoes.
 Many people dismiss potatoes as lacking in nutrition, but it's actually not true.
 A single serving of potatoes contains about one third your daily allotment of Vitamin C;